Erbium: Applications

-Erbium's everyday uses are varied.
-It is commonly used as a photographic filter, and because of its resilience it is useful as a metallurgical additive.

 Lasers and optics

-A large variety of medical applications (i.e. dermatology, dentistry) utilize erbium ion's 2940 nm emission (see Er:YAG laser), which is highly absorbed in water (absorption coefficient about 12000 /cm).
+A large variety of medical applications (i.e., dermatology, dentistry) utilize erbium ion's 2940 nm emission (see Er:YAG laser), which is highly absorbed in water (absorption coefficient about 12000 /cm).
 Such shallow tissue deposition of laser energy is necessary for laser surgery, and the efficient production of steam for laser enamel ablation in dentistry.
+Common applications of erbium lasers in dentistry include ceramic cosmetic dentistry and removal of brackets in orthodontic braces; such laser applications have been noted as more time-efficient than performing the same procedures with rotary dental instruments.

 Erbium-doped optical silica-glass fibers are the active element in erbium-doped fiber amplifiers (EDFAs), which are widely used in optical communications.
 The same fibers can be used to create fiber lasers.
-In order to work efficiently, erbium-doped fiber is usually co-doped with glass modifiers/homogenizers, often aluminum or phosphorus.
+In order to work efficiently, erbium-doped fiber is usually co-doped with glass modifiers/homogenizers, often aluminium or phosphorus.
 These dopants help prevent clustering of Er ions and transfer the energy more efficiently between excitation light (also known as optical pump) and the signal.
 Co-doping of optical fiber with Er and Yb is used in high-power Er/Yb fiber lasers.
 Erbium can also be used in erbium-doped waveguide amplifiers.

 Other applications

 When added to vanadium as an alloy, erbium lowers hardness and improves workability.
 An erbium-nickel alloy Er3Ni has an unusually high specific heat capacity at liquid-helium temperatures and is used in cryocoolers; a mixture of 65% Er3Co and 35% Er0.9Yb0.1Ni by volume improves the specific heat capacity even more.

 Erbium oxide has a pink color, and is sometimes used as a colorant for glass, cubic zirconia and porcelain.
-The glass is then often used in sunglasses and cheap jewelry.
+The glass is then often used in sunglasses and jewellery, or where infrared absorption is needed.

 Erbium is used in nuclear technology in neutron-absorbing control rods. or as a burnable poison in nuclear fuel design.
-Recently, erbium has been used in experiments related to lattice confinement fusion.

 Biological role and precautions

 Erbium does not have a biological role, but erbium salts can stimulate metabolism.
 Humans consume 1 milligram of erbium a year on average.
 The highest concentration of erbium in humans is in the bones, but there is also erbium in the human kidneys and liver.

-Erbium is slightly toxic if ingested, but erbium compounds are not toxic.
+Erbium is slightly toxic if ingested, but erbium compounds are generally not toxic.
+Ionic erbium behaves similar to ionic calcium, and can potentially bind to proteins such as calmodulin.
+When introduced into the body, nitrates of erbium, similar to other rare earth nitrates, increase triglyceride levels in the liver and cause leakage of hepatic (liver-related) enzymes to the blood, though they uniquely (along with gadolinium and dysprosium nitrates) increase RNA polymerase II activity.
+Ingestion and inhalation are the main routes of exposure to erbium and other rare earths, as they do not diffuse through unbroken skin.

 Metallic erbium in dust form presents a fire and explosion hazard.